27 December 2016

 02 November 2016

-Not Another Happy Ending (starring Karen Gillan)
+Not Another Happy Ending (Karen Gillan)

-She’s living with a rather arrogant screenwriter (Henry Ian Cusick) who is going to write the film of her book, and I found it a bit confusing that he looked rather similar to Tom (Stanley Weber) who clashes so much with Jane at the start of the book that he’s evidently going to fall for her…
+She’s living with a rather arrogant screenwriter (Henry Ian Cusick) who is going to write the film of her book.
+I found it a bit confusing that he looked rather similar to Tom (Stanley Weber) who clashes so much with Jane at the start of the book that he’s evidently going to fall for her…

 23 October 2016

-Enchanted April (starring Josie Lawrence and Miranda Richardson)
+Enchanted April (Josie Lawrence, Miranda Richardson)

 ‘Enchanted April’ has been in our to-be-watched DVD drawer all that time, but we finally decided to watch it last night.
 Apparently it’s based on a 1920s novel, and it felt rather that way; having watched the film, I suspect that it’s probably not a novel I would have enjoyed.